Connecting with the right people on LinkedIn can be hard.

 Let’s assume you know how to search for your audience on LinkedIn and the search results look like this.

-Now, here’s how to scrape those results from LinkedIn into a spreadsheet file.
+Now, here’s how to scrape LinkedIn search results and extract them into a spreadsheet file.

 Once the search is complete, you can filter down the list of contacts even more.
 Or you can simply select Export as your desired data file (CSV, webhook, etc.).